Fact Checked

 Chlorella supplements are an excellent source of vitamin D and B12, two vitamins that are notoriously difficult to access from other plant-based sources.
 Vitamin B12 is essential for the formation of red blood cells as well as nerve function, and the production of DNA.
 Vitamin D keeps muscles, bones, and teeth healthy.
 Lacking one or both vitamins can lead to serious health consequences.

 Scientists have studied the positive effects of chlorella in animals as well as humans.
-Evidence is starting to mount in favor of cardiovascular health benefits, such as improved blood pressure.
-The antioxidants in chlorella help fight potentially dangerous free radicals and decrease the stiffness of your blood vessels.
-Arterial stiffness is one of the main risk factors for heart disease, which remains the leading cause of death in developed societies.
+The antioxidants in chlorella may help fight potentially dangerous free radicals and decrease stiffness.

 How to Use Chlorella

-Chlorella is frequently consumed as a supplement, pill, tablet, or powder.
-Chlorella can be added to smoothies, beverages, or cooked with food.
+Chlorella is frequently consumed as a supplement, pill, tablet, or powder, and it can be added to smoothies, beverages, or cooked with food.
 However, always check the product label for the recommended dosage and instructions.
+Be sure to look specifically for broken cell wall chlorella so that its nutrients are more bioavailable.
 If you have any specific health concerns, consult a doctor to see if chlorella is safe.

-Although chlorella comes in various forms, Ensō Supergreens is the most nutritious and convenient way to use chlorella.
-Simply combine with your favorite liquid or recipe to boost immunity, digestion, energy, and overall health.
-Supergreens has more than 20 organic and natural superfoods, like chlorella, so you can get all of their health benefits in one scoop.
+Although chlorella comes in various forms, a greens powder like Super Greens is a nutritious and convenient way to consume chlorella every day.
+Simply combine the powder with your favorite liquid or recipe to help support immunity, digestion, energy, and overall health.

 Here is a closer look at some of the benefits of the biologically active compounds in chlorella, as proven by initial studies on animals and humans.